 How Treatment Can Help

-Even if you are only suffering from a mild headache or minor neck stiffness after your car accident, it’s crucial to seek treatment from a qualified medical professional right away.
+Even if you are only suffering from a mild headache or minor neck stiffness after your car accident, it’s crucial to seek treatment from a qualified auto injury doctor right away.
 For starters, what may seem like minor whiplash pain can develop into severe pain within a few days, so determining the extent of your injury — and treating it right away — can help prevent it from continuing to get worse and harder to treat.

 Recovery time from a whiplash injury does vary according to its severity.
 Some cases can resolve in just a few days, while others can take longer.
 Treatment can range from ice and anti-inflammatory medication to neck braces and physical therapy, but with a proper treatment plan, you can recover from a whiplash injury.